NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 This is a list of modules and resources that I personally use for my FoundryVTT D&D 5th Edition games, along with my preferred settings.
 I did my best to double-check any significant issues beforehand, however, there's always a chance of something slipping through or changing in subsequent updates.
 There are also copies of my environment settings within this repository if you want to try the settings that I personally use.
+In order to import them, all you need to do is download the modules you want, enable the [Forien's Copy Environment](https://foundryvtt.com/packages/forien-copy-environment/) module, and import the
+"foundry-settings-export.json" file I have located within this repo.
 Hope these help!

 Inspired by [Bryan's Preferred Modules for Foundry VTT](https://github.com/bryancasler/Bryans-Preferred-Modules-for-FoundryVTT), as a lot of the modules I use now were found on his page.
 I 100% recommend checking his stuff out for even more useful stuff.